espanido

 Usage Examples Questions

-• ¿Cómo te fue en el examen? - How did you do on the test?
+• ¿Cómo te sientes? - How do you feel?

 • ¿Dónde dejaste las llaves? - Where did you leave the keys?